 Time certificates of deposit, which have predefined maturity dates, have different redemption characteristics based on their nature.
 Retail certificates of deposit, subject to early redemption penalties, can be withdrawn subject to the discretion of the Bank.
 Internet listing service certificates are offered on the same terms as retail certificates, although the Bank generally does not permit early withdrawal.
 Brokered certificates generally may not be withdrawn before the stated maturity.
-The Bank had \$1.108 billion in time deposits outstanding at December 31, 2021, of which \$950.0 million have a contractual maturity within one year.
+The Bank had \$1.304 billion in time deposits outstanding at December 31, 2022, of which \$1.190 billion have a contractual maturity within one year.

 All of the Bank's borrowings are fixed in terms of maturity.
-The Bank had no amortizing advances as of December 31, 2021, and none of the advances can be called for earlier repayment at the discretion of the issuer.
-The Bank had \$665.0 million in FHLB advances outstanding at December 31, 2021, of which \$630.0 million will mature within one year.
+The Bank had no amortizing advances as of December 31, 2022, and none of the advances can be called for earlier repayment at the discretion of the issuer.
+The Bank had \$1.276 billion in FHLB advances outstanding at December 31, 2022, all of which will mature within one year.

 The Bank also monitors its off-balance sheet items.
-At December 31, 2021, the Bank had approximately \$481.5 million in commitments to extend credit, as compared to \$282.3 million at December 31, 2020.
-The Bank also has commitments for data processing agreements totaling \$2.1 million at December 31, 2021.
+At December 31, 2022, the Bank had approximately \$439.1 million in commitments to extend credit, as compared to \$481.5 million at December 31, 2021.
+The Bank also has commitments for data processing agreements totaling \$9.7 million at December 31, 2022.
+In 2022, the Bank renegotiated and extended the core processor contract until July of 2028.

 The Bank takes each of these preceding issues into consideration when measuring its liquidity position.
 Specific measurements include the Bank's cash flow position from the 30-day to 365-day horizon, the level of volatile liabilities to earning assets and loan to deposit ratios.
 Additionally, the Bank "shocks" its cash flows by assuming significant cash outflows in both non-certificate and certificate deposit balances.
-At December 31, 2021 and 2020, each measurement was within predefined Bank guidelines.
+At December 31, 2022, each measurement was within predefined Bank guidelines, with the exception of the loan to deposit ratio and the dependency ratio , which were above the guideline.
+The increase in the loan to deposit ratio was driven by the significant growth in the loan portfolio in 2022 and the modest deposit growth by comparison.
+This ratio is also impacted by the Bank's allocation of the wholesale funding mix between wholesale deposits and FHLB advances.
+The dependency ratio is an internal Bank defined measure of the share of longer term assets funded with potentially more volatile liabilities and, at December 31, 2022, was slightly above the Bank's guideline driven by the same factors described above.
+The Bank continues to carefully manage loan growth while focusing on gathering retail and commercial deposits.

-The Bank's initial source of liquidity is cash and cash equivalents which comprised 8% of total assets at December 31, 2021.
+The Bank's initial source of liquidity is cash and cash equivalents which comprised 9% of total assets at December 31, 2022.
 A significant portion of this consists of overnight cash balances at the FRBB, which are immediately accessible for liquidity.
-The Bank reduced these overnight cash balances during 2020 and 2021 to minimize the carrying cost of on-balance sheet liquidity.
+The Bank carefully managed these overnight cash balances during 2021 and 2022 to minimize the carrying cost of on-balance sheet liquidity.